 Support for Online Visits for Schools, Colleges, and Universities is provided by the Christian Keesee Charitable Trust, Barbara G. Fleischman, Epstein Teicher Philanthropies, the Charina Endowment Fund, and the Gladys Krieble Delmas Foundation.

-Online Visits for Schools, Colleges, and Universities are also supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council and by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+Online Visits for Schools, Colleges, and Universities are also supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council and by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.